chimera-linux/cports/Usage.md

   overridden with `-f` or `--force`, when using the "pkg" target.
 Other targets will run always unless already finished in builddir (you can make them always run regardless by passing `-f` or `--force`).
+* `unstage` Attempt unstaging the repositories if possible.
+If conflicts prevent it from doing so (i.e. missing rebuilds and so on) you will get a warning instead, and nothing will happen.

 <a id="config_file"></a>
 ### Configuration File